Halfway Houses in Vicksburg, MS

 Services provided:

-• HIV/AIDS counseling, employment counseling and training and substance use education
+• Counseling for groups, HIV/AIDS counseling and substance use education

 Harbor Houses Of Jackson Inc Residential Primary - 36.3 miles from Vicksburg, MS

-Harbor Houses Of Jackson Inc Residential Primary is a halfway house in Byram, MS, 39272 zip code.
+Harbor Houses Of Jackson Inc Residential Primary is a sober living home in Byram, MS, 39272 zip code.

 Address: 5354 I-55 South Frontage Road East, Byram, MS 39272 in Hinds County